-2.6 Vulnerability Reporting Service.
-When you use this service, Docker’s service will scan the images that you specify, which may be based upon code you authored, or code of others, and may generate vulnerability reports or information.
-You understand that any reports or other information that you receive from Docker about possible vulnerabilities are not guaranteed to be comprehensive, and there can be no assurance that every fault or vulnerability is discovered in a particular image.
-You agree that Docker’s service should not be used as the basis to deploy systems that must be hardened or highly secure, or involve mission-critical business operations, the operation of nuclear facilities, aircraft navigation, important communication systems, medical devices, air traffic control devices, real time control systems or other situations in which an inaccuracy or error in a report or in the service could lead to death, personal injury, or physical property or environmental damage.
+2.6 Image Vulnerability Scanning.
+The Service may include an image vulnerability scanning feature that will scan the images that you specify, which may be based upon code you authored, or code of others, and may generate vulnerability reports or information.
+This feature may be provided by a third party and you understand that any reports or other information that you receive from Docker (directly or indirectly) about possible vulnerabilities are not guaranteed to be comprehensive, and there can be no assurance that every fault or vulnerability is discovered in a particular image.
+You agree that the Service should not be used as the basis to deploy systems that must be hardened or highly secure, or involve mission-critical business operations, the operation of nuclear facilities, aircraft navigation, important communication systems, medical devices, air traffic control devices, real time control systems or other situations in which an inaccuracy or error in a report or in the service could lead to death, personal injury, or physical property or environmental damage.

 3. Privacy and Restrictions on Use

 3.2 You agree that you will protect the privacy and legal rights of the end users of your repositories or other content stored or managed via the Service.
 You must provide legally adequate privacy notice and protection for such end users.

 3.3 You agree that you are responsible for your own conduct while accessing or using the Service and for any consequences thereof.
 You agree to use the Service only for purposes that are legal, proper and in accordance with these Terms and any applicable laws or regulations.
 By way of example, and not as a limitation, you may not and may not allow any third party to: